We host compact concerts with remarkable musicians in our living room about every six weeks.

 /

 Everything is at once familiar and strange here.
-The language is foreign, but like this language, the one you’re reading, it doesn’t convey the
+The language is foreign, but like this language, the one you’re reading, it doesn’t convey the thing.
+We can all music many things, but after all, it is feeling.

 We have a simple aim in mind: live a little more each day in such a way that when we die, we have few regrets.
 Not a life of more, but a life that is rich, deep, and connected to people, those we love and whoever we encounter.